Dog on a pumkin

 1. Selenium: A mineral antioxidant, selenium aids in preventing cell deterioration brought on by free radicals.
 In dogs, it promotes healthy thyroid and immunological systems.

-1. Magnesium: Magnesium, a crucial mineral for dogs, is significant in maintaining a healthy heart, proper muscle function, and balanced blood sugar levels.
+1. Magnesium: Magnesium, a crucial mineral for dogs, helps maintain a healthy heart, proper muscle function, and balanced blood sugar levels.
 Daily magnesium in a dog’s diet is essential for their overall well-being.

 Low-Fat Alternative for Sensitive Dogs